loteoo/hyperapp-starter/README.md

-### File structure
+## File structure
-Proposed folder structure as your project grows, adapt it to your needs.
+Proposed folder structure as your project grows.
+Adapt it to your needs.

 ```
 ├── _templates/                       # Hygen code generators